joergviola/applate/docs/Notifications.md

 # Notifications

-A user may listen to operastions on item.
+A user may listen to operations on an item.

 ## Listen to operations